wp-plugins/cs-backtop/readme.txt

 * Configure any Settings as desired, and then enable the plugin
 * That's it!

+== Frequently Asked Questions ==

+Where can I find the settings to adjust the plugin work after activation?
+In the Wordpress Dashboard sidebar Menu, you can find a link "CS-BackTop" to the settings page.

+After the plugin installation I haven't adjusted the settings.
+What is the default settings used in this plugin?
+Scroll Position from Top - 400, Icon Appearance Speed - 1000, Icon Color Style - Black, Icon Size - Small.

+What are the different size options available for this plugin?
+There are mainly 3 sizes of this plugin frontend view available: Small, Medium and Large.

+What are the different Color Options available for this plugin?
+Mainly 4 color options are available with this plugin: Black, Red, Green and White.

 == Screenshots ==
+1. CS-BackTop default wordpress Front-end view
+2. Plugin settings in WordPress admin panel

 == Changelog ==
+= 1.0 =
+* Ability to add a Back To Top feature to any website without any extra code.

+== Upgrade Notice ==

+Initial Version.
+No Upgrade notice yet.

 == CREDIT ==